alta3/llm-the-alta3-way/README.md

    ansible-playbook model/{{ model }}/install.yml bash ~/llm/model/{{ model }}/test.sh
    ```

+    > It will take approx. 1.5 hours for this playbook to complete.
+The reason for this is needing to download the model to the Paperspace VM which takes quite a while.
+It may appear the Ansible Playbook has stalled, but I assure you -- It has not.

+0. Use TMUX and split your screen into 3 panes

+    To perform a Vertical Split -- **CTRL+B** - **HOK** - **%**
+    To perform a Horizontal Split -- **CTRL+B** - **HOK** - **"**

+    > - TMUX PANE #1 - A Panel reserved for running LLAMA-2 in Server Mode.
+    > - TMUX PANE #2 - A Panel reserved for running Caddy in Reverse Proxy Mode
+    > - TMUX PANE #3 - Command Line operations

 0. Want to try again?
 This directory structure is created to make that action really easy. rm the following directories to reset your machine: